 Previously published figures for 2013 have been revised.
 Whilst producing our 2014 statistics, some small errors were identified in the calculations of data for articulated HGVs in 2013.

 These statistics provide insight into the speeds at which drivers choose to travel and their compliance with speed limits, but should not be taken as estimates of actual average speed across the road network.

-- since 2003, average free-flow speeds for all vehicle types across each road classification have remained broadly stable.
+- since 2002, average free flow speeds for all vehicle types across each road type have remained broadly stable.

-The figures on exceeding the speed limit show:
+The figures on exceeding the speed limit show that:

 Information on free-flow vehicle speeds, including the pre-release access list